-$$R{CD} = 30.1k\Omega \tag{155}$$
+$R{CD} = 30.1 k\Omega$

-Once you have a prototype up and running it is recommended to fine tune t{CDSET} at light load.
-In this design the CD node was set to valley switch at roughly 10% load.
-Please refer to Figure 54.
-Obtaining ZVS at lighter loads with switch node QD_d is easier due to the reflected output current present in the primary of the transformer at FET QD and QC turnoff/on.
-This is because there was more peak current available to energize L_S before this transition, compared to the QA and QB turnoff/on.
+When you have a prototype up and running, TI recommends fine tuning t{CDSET} at light load.
+In this design, the CD node was set to valley switch at roughly 10% load.
+See Figure 54.
+Obtaining ZVS at lighter loads with switch node QD_d is easier due to the reflected output current present in the primary of the transformer at FET QD and QC turnoff or turnon.
+This is because there was more peak current available to energize L_S before this transition, compared to the QA and QB turnoff and turnon.